andrewnuk1/Python3-Scrapy-Projects/README.md

 standardcode_2.py is another example of standard Scrapy code that i need to update so as to avoid null values (none occured so far)

+standardcode_3.py is another example of standard Scrapy code that i need to update so as to avoid null values (none occured so far)

+standardcode_4.py is another example of standard Scrapy code that i need to update so as to avoid null values (none occured so far)

 standardcode_regex_json.py accessees json data and uses regex to get the data

 Selenium_example1.py is the Scrapy code i use where part of the webpage is dynamic(?) hence we need to use selenium and a button to create a new part of the same webpage needs to be pressed